Tethys: Grandmother Goddess of the Waters

 Depictions of Tethys

 Not that depictions of Tethys are common.
-She had little if anything in the way of direct worship, despite her connection to so many gods and goddesses, and artwork featuring her mostly appeared as decoration for pools, baths, and the like.
+She had little if anything in the way of direct worship, despite her connection to so many gods and goddesses, and ancient Greek art featuring her mostly appeared as decoration for pools, baths, and the like.

 These depictions are infrequent until later centuries, notably in the Roman era through about the Fourth Century CE.
 By this time, Tethys – even as she was increasingly showing up in artwork – was also being increasingly conflated and replaced by the Greek goddess Thalassa, a more general personification of the sea.